jgranstrom/sass-extract/README.md

 }
 ```

-The extracted variables returned from **sass-vars** are namespaced by the context where they are declared, so `global` variables will be placed in `vars.global`;
+The extracted variables returned from **sass-extract** are namespaced by the context where they are declared, so `global` variables will be placed in `vars.global`;

 ##### Global variables